Baruch Marzel: Anti-assimilation activism

 Marzel is seen as a central figure in the anti-assimilation Lehava group, along with Rabbi Ben-Zion Gopstein.
 In 2006, Marzel sent an open letter to Linor Abargil, asking her not to marry non-Jewish Lithuanian NBA player Šarūnas Jasikevičius.
 A similar open letter was addressed in March 2010 to Israeli model Bar Refaeli, urging her not to marry her non-Jewish boyfriend at that time, American actor Leonardo DiCaprio.
 Representing the Lehava organization, Marzel tried to convince Refaeli that her ancestors would have opposed such a marriage.
 In 2013, he was among 50 activists who held an anti-assimilation protest at a wedding between an Arab man and a Jewish woman.
 In July 2014, Facebook removed Marzel's page after readers complained about incitement.

 Baruch Goldstein party

 In 2000, Marzel organized a Purim party at the grave of Baruch Goldstein, the religious extremist who perpetrated the 1994 Cave of the Patriarchs massacre.
 Marzel was quoted as saying, "We decided to make a big party on the day he was murdered by Arabs."

 "The Radical Jew"

 A short film about Baruch Marzel called The Radical Jew was the Winner of Best Short Documentary at the Charlotte Film Festival and the Golden Strands Award for outstanding short documentary at Tallgrass Film Festival.

+Sanctions

+On July 15, 2024, the EU added Baruch Marzel to its list of sanctioned individuals for "openly calling for an ethnic cleansing of the Palestinians, together with Ben-Zion “Bentzi” Gopstein, founder and leader of the extremist organisation Lehava, and Isaschar Manne, founder of the unauthorised Manne Farm outpost in the South Hebron Hills.